Push ups are the one exercise that strikes fear into the hearts of women.

 Push Up Negatives

 Push Up Negatives focus on the eccentric portion of the push up – the lowering of your body to the ground.
 By eliminating the “push up” element, you can focus on learning to control your body as you gain strength.
+This exercise is sure to help you achieve impressive push up challenge results.

 Set up at the top of a push up position on the floor.
 Slowly lower yourself to the ground.
 Do this with as much control as possible.
 Once your chest touches the ground, you’ve completed your rep. Get back to the starting position and repeat for the assigned number of reps.

+Obviously, a 30 day push up challenge is incomplete without a few pushups.
+Before you start, let’s discuss how to do push ups for beginners.
 Place your hands on the floor just past shoulder width.
 Your toes should be on the ground with your feet close together.
 Your body should form a straight line without any sagging of the hips.
 Brace your abs and keep a strong core as you begin to lower your body.
 Lower down until your chest is nearly touching the floor.
 Pause briefly and then push back up to the starting position.
 You should look down throughout the exercise and your head position shouldn’t change.

 Push Ups with Pause at Bottom